opendatadiscovery/awesome-data-catalogs/README.md

 [Website](https://github.com/collibra) | [GitHub](https://www.collibra.com/)

+Collibra is an enterprise data catalog that helps to discover and understand data that matters and drive impactful insights from it.

 |Based on Open Standard | Search-based | Network-based | Lineage-based | Federation | ML 1st Citizen | Data Quality | End-to-end Lineage | Observability |
 |:--:|:---:|:--:|:---:|:--:|:---:|:-:|:--:|:--:|
 | ❌ | ✔️ | ?  | ✔️ | ❌ | ❌ | ? | ❌ | ❌ |